iamaldren/car-parking-system/README.md

       file:
         enabled: true
         location: "/outputs"
-        name: "output.txt"
 ```
 Where:
 - location = The folder where the output file will get created.
-- name = Name of the output file

 Do note that the location will always get created in the `user.home` directory.
+The name of the output file will be the same as the input file.
+So if the input file is `sample.txt`, the output file named `sample.txt` will get created in the output location defined.

 So taking the sample above, and `user.home = /home/aldren`

-The output file will be created in `/home/aldren/outputs/output.txt`
+The output file will be created in `/home/aldren/outputs/sample.txt`

 #### Vehicle types and fees